ENFR

 Developing health ecosystems

 What are the new forms of regional organization for Health?
 How can we promote different actors to work together?
 What are the changes in healthcare pathways?
 How can we coordinate care?
 What kind of networks or hubs can accelerate health innovations?
-The objective of this axis is to study the implementation of collaborative strategies between health actors in the area.
+The objective of this axis was to study the implementation of collaborative strategies between health actors in the area.

 Partner